|

 Coffee was the main product from the second half of the 19th century until the first decades of the 20th century; plantations were monocultural, and the production was majorly directed to exportation.
 With the quick development and urbanization of the state, a huge consumer market was created; the focus of production was shifted to this new market, and there was ample diversification of cultures.
 Today, the farmers paulistas supply products for the consumers of the State, the several food industrializers, other Brazilian states and, in some cases for exportations.

-Despite the diversification of cultures, coffee is still the most important product, measured by value; vast portions of land which had changed culture, because of the degradation of fertility, were recently recovered by means of organic and chemical fertilization, and are now producing coffee again; the coffee farms are dispersed all across the State.
+Despite the diversification of cultures, coffee is still the most important product, measured by value; vast portions of land which had changed culture, because of the degradation of fertility, were recently recovered by means of organic and chemical fertilization, and are now producing coffee again;

 The orange farms had a quick expansion, with a concentration on cities near the capital, São Paulo (Sorocaba, for example, is a large producer); the combination of good natural conditions (soil, climate) and modern technology (seed selection, fertilization) helped Brazilian producers to become the most efficient in the world; a discussion has been going on at the World Trade Organization because the Florida government recently introduced an overtax on the Brazilian orange juice, based on - false - allegations of dumping.